 Sarah appears regularly for, and advises, homeless applicants and public authorities in homelessness appeals, including second appeal and judicial review claims.
 Her homeless work covers those who are homeless, eligibility, intentionality, priority need, local connection, out of area placements, suitability of accommodation (including suitability of temporary accommodation) and whether a fresh application must be accepted by the local housing authority.

-Sarah is a trustee of the London Legal Support Trust.
+Sarah is a Deputy District Judge.
+She is also a trustee of the London Legal Support Trust.

 If you would like any further information regarding Sarah’s practice, please contact her clerks or call +44 (0)20 7405 6114.

 Sarah’s housing practice includes the following: tenancy deposits, security of tenure and possession proceedings, introductory and demoted tenancies, right-to-buy, sub-letting, succession, housing conditions and disrepair, unlawful eviction and harassment, injunction and committal proceedings, leases and tenancy agreements, rents and arrears, defences under EA 2010 and the PSED, public law and Art.
 8 ECHR defences.